-- a.
-An organization may be eligible to apply for a Capital Project Grant if it meets all of the mandatory eligibility criteria.
-Applications that do not pass all of the mandatory eligibility criteria will not be assessed further. - b.
-Each application that meets all of the mandatory eligibility criteria will be scored using the pre-determined assessment criteria.
-Points will be awarded based on how well projects meet the following criteria: Financial Considerations (45%), Project Feasibility (25%), Alignment with Sector Objectives (25%), and Special Project Features (5%).
+- An organization may be eligible to apply for a Capital Project Grant if it meets all the mandatory eligibility criteria.
+Applications that do not pass all the mandatory eligibility criteria will not be assessed further. - Each application that meets all the mandatory eligibility criteria will be scored using the pre-determined assessment criteria.
+Points will be awarded based on how well projects meet the following criteria: Financial Considerations (35%), Project Feasibility (35%), Alignment with Sector Objectives (25%), and Special Project Features (5%).

-2. What is meant by "community benefit"?
+2. What is meant by "community benefit?"

-- a.
-For the Capital Projects sector, it is important to demonstrate how the project will benefit the community at large, not just the organization or its members.
-This includes the Acquisitions category of capital projects, for which the applicant must describe how the large-scale equipment purchase will be used for a purpose that provides community benefit.
-Section 6.1 of the Capital Projects Sector Guide provides examples of how applicants may demonstrate the community benefit of their capital project. - b.
-The Community Gaming Grants 2019 Program Guidelines (https://www2.gov.bc.ca/assets/gov/sports-recreation-arts-and-culture/gambling/grants/guide-cgg.pdf) provide the most comprehensive information available regarding the differences between the sectors and further information regarding eligibility.
-The Capital Project Grant program is designed to support community identified needs and priorities.
-Its focus is on people - their needs, their development, and their involvement with the community.
-However, at a basic level, the following examples are some of the ways organizations can most easily demonstrate community benefit: - i.
-Arts & Culture: Describe the accessibility of the project and any associated programming.
-Examples might include: providing an opportunity for members of the public to see an exhibition for free or reduced cost, access to performances, or access to try out artistic activities.
+- For the Capital Projects sector, it is important to demonstrate how the project will benefit the community at large, not just the organization or its members.
+This includes the Acquisitions category of capital projects, for which the applicant must describe how the purchase will be used for a purpose that provides community benefit.
+Section 4.1 of the Capital Projects Grant Guidelines provides examples of how applicants may demonstrate the community benefit of their capital project. - The Capital Project Grant is designed to support community identified needs and priorities.
+Its focus is on people their needs, their development, and their involvement with the community.
+However, at a basic level, the following examples are some of the ways organizations can most easily demonstrate community benefit: - Arts & Culture: Describe the accessibility of the project.
+Examples might include providing an opportunity for members of the public to see an exhibition for free or reduced cost, access to performances, or access to try out artistic activities. - ii.
+Sport: Describe how the project will provide broad access for people to engage in organized physical activity that include instruction and provides a pathway to development, with opportunities to compete at the community level.
+Include any steps the organization has taken to remove barriers to participation. - iii.
+Environment: Describe how the project will help to protect the environment or help people interact with, benefit from, or learn about the environment or local ecosystems.
+Examples might include volunteer clean-up, conservation activity, and public education and awareness.